RISK-Team-Best/RISK/README.md

 3. Fortify part, use recursion method to visit all available territory that can be fortified.

+4. Save/load feature:<br><br>
+    &emsp;&emsp;(1)Save: Use SAX to generate XML file.
+The file contains all needed info (Map's image name, Players info include Name, ID, Territories, Continents; model's current player and current stage.).
+Then file name format is "customFileName+_+mapName.xml"<br><br>
+    &emsp;&emsp;(2)Load: Determine the mapName through the full file name.
+And use SAX parser to parse saved XML file.
+And retore all model and view info through model's info includes currentStage, currentPlayer.
+Through different currentStage, the view could load to saved progress.<br>

 ### Data Structure:
 <b>Type -- Purpose -- Classes </b><br>
 HashMap -- Store a pair of information and prevent duplication -- Player, Board, RiskController, RiskModel<br>
 HashMap with ArrayList in value -- Store a key and store a bunch of info related to the Key -- Board<br>
 Enum -- Prevent Typo and easy to get through IntelliJ's suggestion. -- AttackWay, Stage<br>
 ArrayList -- Instantiate of List to store same type info -- Continent, Dices, RiskModel<br>
-LinkedHashSet -- Store one type of info, prevent duplication and can be trace in order -- RiskModel LinkedHashMap -- Store the corresponding player's name and type.
+LinkedHashSet -- Store one type of info, prevent duplication and can be trace in order -- RiskModel<br>
+LinkedHashMap -- Store the corresponding player's name and type.
 Also, can iterate to get each player in sequence.-- PlayerSettingDialog

 ### Known Issue:
-1.Load Game and Save Game Button did not be developed because they are the features for future.<br>
+NULL

 ### Changes:
 1.We've refactor the code in Controller, Model and added viewInterface as listener to avoid smelly
 2.We've added a View Interface to implement different update view methods
 3.We've added default names for user to choose when add players
-4.We've fixed the error that MAC OS don't show the button color
+4.We've fixed the error that MAC OS don't show the button color<br>

-### Roadmap Ahead:
-Currently,we have saved and load buttons on the menu.
-These two options are for M4, and not yet developed.There are code for XML Writer and Reader in branch AIPlayer, which are some preparation for M4 development.
+5.Make Stage more specific.
+Take ATTACK stage as example, it specified to DRAFTEND, ATTACK, and ATTACKEND stages.<br>
+6.Use SAX parser (in XMLHandler class) to create and parse the XML file for save/load feature.<br>
+7.Creating Board from reading text files to parse and handle new map xml files.<br>